postgrespro/mmts/generations2.md

 Node which is a member of some generation n considers itself *online* or in recovery in it.
 If it is online, it means node must have in its WAL all PREPAREs of all gens < n who might ever get committed; no new committable prepares of those old generations are possible.
+Only online node can participate in voting for xacts of its generation.
 Otherwise (node not online in gen where it is a member) node must recover and then become online.
+If node is not a member of generation at all, it never participates in voting for this gen xacts.
+It does nothing or (see notes on liveness) recovers in single-threadeded, all origins mode.

 Note that conflicting committable transactions (we might for simplicity here assume all xacts are conflicting -- otherwise, their order doesn't matter) lie